 - Standard deduction: Rs 50,000 flat (available under both old and new tax regimes for FY 2026-27)

-- HRA exemption: If you live in rented accommodation and your employer pays HRA, the exempt portion is calculated as the least of: actual HRA received, 50% of basic salary (metro cities) or 40% (non-metro), or actual rent paid minus 10% of basic salary
+- HRA exemption: If you live in rented accommodation and your employer pays HRA, the exempt portion works out to the least of: actual HRA received, 50% of basic salary (metro cities) or 40% (non-metro), or actual rent paid minus 10% of basic salary

 - LTA exemption: Leave Travel Allowance for eligible travel is exempt twice in a block of four calendar years